flydelabs/flyde/website/docs/index.md

 - The standard library, an npm package `@flyde/stdlib`, which contains a set of built-in nodes that can be used to create flows.
 Note: `@flyde/runtime` depends on `@flyde/stdlib`, so you don't need to install it separately.

 ## Getting Started

-The easiest way to experiment with Flyde is to visit the [online playground](https://flyde.dev/playground), which allows you to create and run flows in the browser.

 If you want to learn how to integrate Flyde with your code, jump straight to the the [Integrating with Existing Code](./integrate-flows) guide.